Mexican Dessert Cocktails: Sweet After-Dinner Drinks with a Twist

 4. Spicy Añejo Old Fashioned

 These tequila nightcap drinks lean earthy and slightly sweet, with a bright aroma that lifts the whole sip.
-They pair with date nights, chill hangs, or moments when you want to savor what’s in your glass.
+They pair with date nights, chilled catch-ups or moments when you want to savor what’s in your glass.

 Ariba!
 Best Coffee Tequila Cocktails to Try This Year